-Faculty Name Assessment Role Signature

-Rob Turner Prepared the AA CJS SLR
+Faculty Name Assessment Role Signature Rob Turner Prepared the AA CJS SLR

-Dr. Diana Clayton Reviewed the AA CJS SLR

 B. Reviewed by:

 Titles Name Signature Date

 Department Head

 Dean

 Appendix

 Student Learning Outcome

 Student learning outcomes are the observable or measurable results that are expected of a student following a learning experience.
 Learning outcomes may address knowledge, skills, attitudes, or values that provide evidence that learning has occurred.
 They can apply to a specific course, a program of study, or an institution.
 Outcomes should be worded in language that clearly implies a measurable behavior or quality of student work.
 Outcomes should also include Bloom's action verbs appropriate to the skill level of learning expected of students.